-Engineering One-Stop (EOS) enhances student access to academic coaching, peer mentoring, academic advising, scholarship and financial aid counseling for all engineering students.
+Engineering One-Stop (EOS) enhances student access to aacademic coaching, peer mentoring, academic advising, study abroad advising, career connections, and scholarship and financial aid counseling for all engineering students.
 EOS partners with FEP and the engineering departments to provide support for students throughout their undergraduate career.